Donphili/My-commandline-calculator/README.md

 ## Usage

-To perform calculations, enter commands in the following format:
+To perform calculations,enter commands in these formats:

 - `add num1 num2` for addition
 - `subtract num1 num2` for subtraction